MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/symchk.md

 ## <span id="ddk_symchk_dtoolq"></span><span id="DDK_SYMCHK_DTOOLQ"></span>

-SymChk (the Microsoft Symbol Checker tool), Symchk.exe, is a program that compares executable files to symbol files to verify that the correct symbols are available.
+SymChk (the Microsoft Symbol Checker tool), **Symchk.exe**, is a program that compares executable files to symbol files to verify that the correct symbols are available.

 This section includes: